Xylemm/VAC-Scripts/Readme3.md

 <details>
 <summary><h2>How to use the Def Generator</h2></summary>

+1. Extract the GenerateDefs folder

-1. Your file structure MUST be the same as this voicepack.
+2. Your file structure MUST be the same as this voicepack

-2. Sounds/VAC/YourProjectName is the project folder.
+3. Sounds/VAC/YourProjectName is the project folder.
 Name your project folder whatever you like.

-3. Put your voices in the Male and Female folders
+4. Put your voices in the Male and Female folders

-4. Put your sound files in Attack, Select, Move, Downed, and Death folders
+5. Put your sound files in Attack, Select, Move, Downed, and Death folders

-5. Double click "GenerateDefs.bat".
+6. Double click "GenerateDefs.bat".
 This automatically generates all of the SoundDefs and VoicePackDefs for your mod.

-6. Make sure you delete the .bat and .ps1 files before uploading your voicepack to Steam
+7. Make sure you delete the .bat and .ps1 files before uploading your voicepack to Steam

 Here's how it works (and doesn't work):
 -